-For details of the members of the NIDA Board of Directors and of the Academic Board refer to the About NIDA pages on the NIDA website.
+For details of the members of the NIDA Board of Directors and of the Academic Board refer to the About NIDA pages.

 NIDA is supported by the Australian Government through the Ministry for the Arts.
 NIDA is registered and accredited as a Higher Education Provider for the undergraduate and postgraduate degree programs and is a Registered Training Organisation for Vocational Education and Training (VET).